by Carolyn Hammond

 'the old Countess of Desmond who had danced with Richard declared that he was the handsomest man in the room except his brother Edward, and was very well made'

 This story is impossible to verify—the Countess certainly died in 1604, but was she born early enough to have known Richard?
 However an hypothesis by John Ashdown-Hill who has researched the subject is that the Countess's husband, who was considerably older than herself, having been born in 1454, could have seen Richard III and described his appearance to his wife.
 An article on the Countess of Desmond by Kitty Bristow was published in the Autumn 2004 issue of the Ricardian Bulletin.
-This article was originally published in Speakers' Notes published by the Society in 1988.
-The second edition (1997) is still available from the Society Shop.

-A skeleton discovered by archaeologists excavating the site of at Greyfriars Leicester has now been confirmed to be that of Richard III.
+A skeleton discovered by archaeologists excavating the site at Greyfriars, Leicester has now been confirmed to be that of Richard III.
 The skeleton exhibits signs of scoliosis, a curvature of the spine that can cause one shoulder to appear slightly higher than the other, in this case the right shoulder.
 So there is a germ of truth behind the Tudor descriptions, but there is no evidence for the hunchback, the withered arm and the limp—they are merely inventions of those trying to blacken Richard's image.

 by Frederick Hepburn